 5. Establish your cleaning and hygiene needs

-The risk assessment should show whether a deep clean is required before the premises reopen.
+The risk assessment should help you identify the optimal cleaning regime.
 See Deep cleaning the workplace in the time of coronavirus.
-Until a vaccine is available, the organisation will need to maintain a high level of hygiene.
+The organisation will need to maintain a high level of hygiene.
 Government guidance says employers should provide handwashing facilities or hand sanitisers at entry and exit points.
 It might be useful to circulate this Employee Factsheet: Hygiene at Work.

 6. Consider issues around work equipment

 Plant and machinery will need to be inspected for deterioration, etc. If employees have taken IT equipment, office furniture or other assets home with them you will need a plan to get them back to the workplace, sanitised and checked.
-If the risk assessment identifies the need for personal protective equipment (PPE) to prevent COVID-19 infection, ensure you purchase appropriate PPE that will not deplete NHS and care workers supplies.
+You will need to source personal protective equipment if the risk assessment identifies the need for it to prevent Covid-19 infection.
 See the feature Using PPE effectively against coronavirus.

 7. Amend your HS and HR policies accordingly